dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 ### 2. Story:

-In this experiment, user will be able to become familiar with sampling signals.
+In this experiment, user will be able to become familiar with sampling of signals.
 Signals are the waveforms which carry information.
 As information has no limit in variety, signals also have no limits in its types.
 However, to start learners should start from basic signals.
-Some of the basic signals of our interest are (1) step signal (2) Impulse signal (3) Exponential signal (4) ramp signal and (5) sine signal.
+Some of the basic signals

 #### 2.1 Set the Visual Stage Description:
 When a user comes into the simulator, in the first page he will learn about the lab, importance of the lab and objectives of the lab.
 He can learn the theory related to the experiment and algorithm to perform experiments.
 Users are supposed to attempt pre-lab quiz before performing experiments in the simulator.
 Now user can navigate to simulator where he/she can perform experiment using a in page simulator and buttons.
 If user face problem, then he/she